Last Modified: August 19, 2021

 (a) the Enterprise Services do not help you comply with any laws, rules, or regulations that may apply to your collection or use of Submitted Content, which is solely your responsibility; and

 (b) we will not be liable to you or any third party for the Submitted Content, and we make no warranty that any Submitted Content obtained or displayed through the Enterprise Services is accurate or complete.

-3.5 Affiliates.
-Your Affiliates may use the Enterprise Services that you purchase, subject to the quantities or other usage limits set out in your Authorization Form or Online Order.
-If an Affiliate wishes to have a separate account or wishes to be billed separately for its use of the Enterprise Services, that Affiliate will need to sign a separate Authorization Form or place its own Online Order, which will form a separate contract between Hootsuite and that Affiliate, which will also be subject to this Agreement.
+4.11 Affiliates.
+Your Affiliates may use the Enterprise Services that you purchase, subject to the quantities or other usage limits set out in your Authorization Form.
+If an Affiliate wishes to have a separate account or wishes to be billed separately for its use of the Enterprise Services, that Affiliate will need to sign a separate Authorization Form, which will form a separate contract between Hootsuite and that Affiliate.

 5. Intellectual Property.